SRGSSR/srguserdata-apple/docs/GETTING_STARTED.md

 [SRGUserData.currentUserData.playlists.preferences setNumber:@YES atPath:@"settings/downloads/hd" inDomain:@"my_app"];
 ```

-You can then retrieve it in a similar way:
+You can then retrieve the value in a similar way:

 ```objective-c
 BOOL HDEnabled = [SRGUserData.currentUserData.playlists.preferences numberAtPath:@"settings/downloads/hd" inDomain:@"my_app"].boolValue;
 ```

 #### Change notifications

+Changes made to preferences are notified through `SRGPreferencesDidChangeNotification` notifications, whether a user is logged in or not.
+This ensures any part of your application can stay informed about changes and respond accordingly.

 ### Synchronization with a user account

 Once a user has logged in with an associated `SRGIdentityService` instance, user data will stay automatically synchronized.
 Your application can register to the `SRGUserDataDidStartSynchronizationNotification` and `SRGUserDataDidFinishSynchronizationNotification` notifications to detect when global synchronization starts or ends.
+The end notification might contain error information if the synchronization went wrong for some reason.

-For information purposes, the last device synchronization date can also be retrieved from the `SRGUserData` `user` information.
+For information purposes, the last successful synchronization date can be retrieved from the `SRGUserData` `user` information.

 ### Thread-safety considerations